Queen Elizabeth National Park Wildlife

-Queen Elizabeth National Park is one of the famous and most toured National Park by muzungu, it has an extensive land of approximately 400 kilometers (250 mi) by road south-west of Kampala, and is seen in the Western Region of Uganda and covers the districts of Kasese, Kamwenge, Rubirizi, and Rukungiri.
+Queen Elizabeth National Park is one of the famous and most toured National Park by muzungu, it has an extensive land of approximately 400 kilometers (250 mi) by road south-west of Kampala, and is seen in the Western Region of Uganda covering the districts of Kasese, Kamwenge, Rubirizi and Rukungiri.
 Kasese town is just outside the northeastern edge of the park, while the town of Rubirizi is just outside the park's southeastern boundaries.

-Queen Elizabeth National park includes the Maramagambo Forest and borders the Kigezi Game Reserve, the Kyambura Game Reserve, and the Kibale National Park in Uganda, and the Virunga National Park in the Democratic Republic of the Congo.
+Queen Elizabeth National park includes the Maramagambo Forest and borders the Kigezi Wildlife Reserve in Rukungiri, the Kyambura Game Reserve in Rubirizi, and the Kibale National Park in Uganda, and the Virunga National Park in the Democratic Republic of the Congo.
 It’s popular for its wildlife, including Cape buffaloes, hippopotamus, crocodiles, elephants, leopards, Congo lions, and chimpanzees.
 It is home to 95 species of mammal and over 500 species of birds.

 The area around Ishasha in Rukungiri District is famous for its tree-climbing lions, whose males sport black manes.
 Poachers killed six elephants in the park in 2015, triggering both anger and frustration within the Ugandan conservation community.
 The Ishasha area is home to tree-climbing lions and as well as the rare shoebill storks.